 It’s not just products being advertised.
 Back in January, Manchester United player, Paul Pogba became the first-ever Premier League star to have his own Twitter emoji.
 For a limited time, all tweets that contained the hashtag #Pogba displayed an emoji image of the player’s face.

 You may have noticed that we’ve removed Google+ from our research this year.
 That’s because, since 2015, Google+ numbers have declined rapidly.
 The New York Times has described Google+ as a ghost town, wherein almost 270 million of its 540 million users are no longer interacting with the platform.

-Here are the top three single pieces of content, according to social engagement*, across the premier league:
+Here are the top two single pieces of content, according to social engagement*, across the premier league: